 - 1 bunch of green onions chopped (optional)

 - Turn your Instant Pot to saute.
-Once it reads "HOT," add in 1/2 -1 tablespoon oil and let heat for 1 minute.
+Allow to heat up for 1 to 2 minutes add in 1/2 -1 tablespoon oil and let heat for 1 minute.

-- Add in chicken and saute until JUST browned--about 2-3 minutes.
+- Add in chicken and saute until JUST browned--about 2-3 minutes and then turn Instant Pot OFF.

-- Add in orange juice, orange zest, brown sugar, soy sauce, rice wine vinegar, ginger and garlic to instant pot.
+- Add in orange zest, brown sugar, soy sauce, rice wine vinegar, ginger and garlic to instant pot.

 - Close the pot, and set the valve to seal.